CK-Bachoo/IF-Cyber-Portfolio/README.md

 #### 🧱 T2-M2-S13: The Financial Firewall (Budget Governance)
 *   **Attack Vector:** Denial of Wallet / Cloud Resource Hijacking.
 *   **Strategic Explanation:** Defended the organization's financial reservoir by engineering an automated cloud billing alarm using HashiCorp Configuration Language (HCL).
 This robotic flow-meter trips a digital tripwire the exact millisecond compute costs hit a specified threshold, preventing catastrophic cloud cost overruns.
 *   **Technical Mechanics:** Identified a syntax sabotage inside the `budget_plan.tf` file.
-Intervened and explicitly defined the missing `notification_type = "ACTUAL"` validator metric, mapped the subscriber email (`ckizzzle@gmail.com`) to a 50% threshold limit, and deployed the live guardrails via `terraform apply`.
+Intervened and explicitly defined the missing `notification_type = "ACTUAL"` validator metric, mapped the subscriber email to a 50% threshold limit, and deployed the live guardrails via `terraform apply`.
+Safely executed `terraform destroy` to instantly tear down the infrastructure and completely prevent operational stipend loss.

 #### 🔑 T2-M2-S14: The Keymaster's Ring (Identity & Access Surgery)
 *   **Attack Vector:** Privilege Escalation / Wildcard Authorization.
 *   **Strategic Explanation:** Neutralized a highly dangerous wildcard "Suicide Policy" that granted a junior developer overarching administrative access across the entire cloud environment.
-I mathematically enforced the Principle of Least Privilege (PoLP) .
+I mathematically enforced the Principle of Least Privilege (PoLP).
 *   **Technical Mechanics:** Rewrote the `iam_surgery.tf` layout to declare an explicit IAM user profile (`Dave_The_Dev`).
 Surgically hard-scoped their access strictly down to `s3:GetObject` and `s3:ListBucket` parameters, pointing precisely to the target `arn:aws:s3:::tkh-finance-bucket` and its nested `/*` object-level arrays.
+Initialized directory plugins, generated architectural previews, successfully applied configurations to IAM, verified the live console matrix layout, and cleanly ran `terraform destroy` to vaporize the architecture.

 #### 🗺️ T2-M2-S15: The Vault & The State (Disaster Recovery)
 *   **Attack Vector:** State Loss / Orphaned Infrastructure Collisions.
 *   **Strategic Explanation:** Simulated a catastrophic hardware failure that wiped out the local infrastructure state file memory.
 Instead of panicking and building a duplicate server—which would cause a catastrophic infrastructure collision—I re-tethered my local code back to the live, floating cloud assets without causing an operational outage.
 *   **Technical Mechanics:** Forcefully purged `terraform.tfstate` from system storage memory.
-Resolved the orphaned tracking error by executing the active recovery routine: `terraform import aws_instance.state_target [Live-EC2-Instance-ID]` [4].
+Resolved the orphaned tracking error by executing the active recovery routine: `terraform import aws_instance.state_target [Live-EC2-Instance-ID]`.
 I threw a mathematical grappling hook up to the live `t3.micro` EC2 instance and pulled its exact coordinates back into my local memory bank.
+Re-ran plan tools to achieve perfect 'No Changes' alignment proof, then executed total teardown demolition via `terraform destroy`.

 #### 💳 P2-W5-TLAB-05: The Budgeted Identity (Enterprise Synthesis)
 *   **Attack Vector:** Multi-Vector Sabotage / Full Stack Compromise.
 *   **Strategic Explanation:** Synthesized all previous DevSecOps lessons to build a fully operational, self-contained cloud outpost.
 I deployed a strict financial budget, an invisible encrypted storage vault, and assigned a compute server with a very specific, limited mission.
 Once the architecture was proven successful, I executed a "Ghost Protocol" to incinerate the base entirely so adversaries had nothing left to shoot at, perfectly protecting my operational stipend.
-*   **Technical Mechanics:** Unified a hard monthly budget guardrail limit ($10.00 max), a secure dynamic S3 bucket vault using random ID hexadecimal suffix generators, an IAM Role profile equipped with an internal `PutObject` lookup block, and an active Ubuntu compute server inside `main.tf`.
-Compiled all resources successfully via `terraform apply` [5].
-Finally, executed `terraform destroy` to wipe the live AWS infrastructure footprint, verifying 0 added, 0 changed, and X destroyed.
+*   **Technical Mechanics:** Unified a hard monthly budget guardrail limit ($10.00 max with an 80% threshold notification trigger), a secure dynamic S3 bucket vault using random ID hexadecimal suffix generators, an IAM Role profile equipped with an internal `PutObject` surgical bucket interpolation lookup block, an instance mapping profile, and an active Ubuntu compute server.
+Compiled all 7 resources successfully via `terraform apply`.
+Finally, returned to the deployment context path using `cd /workspaces/TLAB5-Budgeted-Identity` and executed `terraform destroy` to completely wipe the live AWS infrastructure footprint.